enarddpascua/todo-translate-app/README.md

+# Install dependencies

+Before running locally, make sure to install all the dependencies used in this project by using `npm install` in a terminal or in your IDE's built-in cli.

 # TodoTranslateApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding